Eurydia/notes-on-clean-programming-language/content/_index.md

 They have been predefined for reasons of efficiency and convenience.

 There are four built-in primitive types:
-- integers,
+- integer type,
-- real numbers,
+- real number type,
-- Booleans, and
+- Boolean type, and
-- characters.
+- character type.

 There are three built-in structured types:
-- lists,
+- list type,
-- arrays, and
+- array type, and
-- tuples.
+- tuple type.

 ### Integers

 #### Constructing Integers

-There are three methods to construct integer literals.
+There are three methods to construct integer literals;
+- from decimal notation,
+- from octal notation, and
+- from hexadecimal notation.

 Integer literals constructed with decimal notation may be written as follows.